jnatchley/ChooseYourStory/Readme.md

 -->

-2. Create an additional class which inherits one or more properties from its parent

--->

 3. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program

 -->